arenagroove/prompt-driven-ai-assistants/README.md

 ![Cover](prompt-driven-ai-assistants_square-cover.png)

-This repository contains a modular framework for building reusable, prompt-driven AI assistants — starting with a **Professional Content Strategist**.
+This repository offers a modular framework for building reusable, role-based AI assistants — each with a clear purpose, portable prompts, and structured behavior.

-Each assistant is designed using:
+Each assistant is built using:

-- 🔧 Structured behavior prompts
+- 🔧 Structured Markdown instructions for assistant behavior
-- 🗂 Configuration aligned with Custom GPTs
+- 🗂 Config files aligned with Custom GPT setup
-- ✍️ Strategic content modes (High Performance, Balanced Clarity, Narrative Essence)
 - 💬 Portable facing prompts for ChatGPT, Claude, Groq, etc.
-- 🛠 Tooling for version control and safe prompt regeneration
+- 🛠 Tooling for syncing config, regenerating capabilities, and tracking changes

 ---